 Arthur Richardson

 I’ve had a varied working life, doing all kinds of jobs including labourer, bin worker, bus driver, railway worker and trade union official.
-I’m now retired and looking to amuse myself through this Covid19 lockdown.
-Hence this project to publish online a few of these poems that have been sitting in files, fading to dust in some cases, over the last five decades.
+I’m now retired and looking to amuse myself.
+Hence this project to publish online a few of these poems that have been sitting in files, fading to dust in some cases, over the last five decades, as well as some newer work.